Recent News

 Daniela Arroyo, CPA, a tax senior manager at JTaylor, has been in the spotlight lately.
 She was named to the Fort Worth Business Press “40 Under 40” list, which is published annually to recognize individuals under the age of 40 who are helping to shape Fort Worth’s future through their professional accomplishments and community involvement.
 She also was named as one of the “50 Emerging Leaders” by the Fort Worth Hispanic Chamber of Commerce in connection with its 50th-anniversary celebration.

 Cristo Rey Fort Worth recently held its “Celebrating Milestones” banquet to honor corporate partners and graduating seniors.
 A key tenet of the college preparatory school is the work-study program, in which each student is matched with a corporate partner to gain real job experience.
-During the banquet, Monica Collins, JTaylor’s Corporate Administrator, received the “Outstanding Supervisor Award” after being nominated by two work-study students who have spent the last four years with JTaylor.
+During the banquet, Monica Collins, JTaylor’s Director of Operations, received the “Outstanding Supervisor Award” after being nominated by two work-study students who have spent the last four years with JTaylor.

 There can be real power in putting together an effective monthly operating report (MOR).
 If your organization is performing well, you can celebrate success and strive to even greater heights.
 On the other hand, if your organization is struggling, you can identify specifically where deficits exist and work towards correcting them, where possible.
 Assembling an MOR with a medley of key performance indicators (KPIs) and related targets is a foundational way to measure organizational performance and have an organizational snapshot in time.